tabjy/cr-10-v3-marlin-config/README.md

 * Set `NOZZLE_TO_PROBE_OFFSET` to match where my BLTouch is (you might need to change this)
 * Set `INVERT_E*_DIR` to `TRUE` because the Titan drive is backwards I guess?
 * Disabled `RESTORE_LEVELING_AFTER_G28` because I use Gcode to handle all this manually and to make sure my bed leveling offsets aren't loaded when I run a mesh-level
-* Two builds of the firmware, one with BLTouch enabled and one with it disabled for those who haven't installed a BLTouch yet
+* Multiple builds of the firmware, one with BLTouch enabled and one with it disabled for those who haven't installed a BLTouch yet
+  * BLTouch Enabled, 250000 baud
+  * BLTouch Disabled, 250000 baud
+  * BLTouch Enabled, 115200 baud
+  * BLTouch Disabled, 115200 baud

 # Downloads